hackclub/hackpad/hackpads/Scottpad/README.md

 # Scottpad V1
-Scottpad V1 has an LCD, Rotary Encoder, and is a 3x3 macropad
+Scottpad V1 is a 3x3 macropad with an OLED display and Multi-Use Volume Knob
 -----
 I created this macropad because I really liked the design of the [Printed Pad](https://protadesigns.com/products/printed-pad?variant=41279531253817) and the functionality, but I perfer a knob better and to have the screen on the other side.
 I also wanted it to be more customizable and I plan on updating the firmware to display the weather, news, etc. I plan on also adding the feature where I can update the keymaps when I click on the rotary encoder.
 - I faced a lot of challenges, including settling on a design I liked (case)